xieyuheng/fidb-zero/README.md

 Including a command-line tool to initialize and maintain database.

 ```

+Commands:
-fidb help [name]   Display help for a command
+  help [name]             Display help for a command
-fidb init [path]   Initialize a directory to be a database
+  init:database [path]    Initialize a directory to be a database
-fidb serve [path]  Serve a database
+  serve:database [path]   Serve a database
+  serve:subdomain [path]  Serve many databases using subdomain-based routing
 ```

 And a HTTP server to generate REST API from a database.